Mental health care (partial hospitalization)

 Call 911 if you're in immediate medical crisis.

-Medicare Part B (medical insurance) may cover a partial hospitalization program if you meet certain requirements and your doctor certifies that you would otherwise need inpatient treatment
+Medicare Part B (medical insurance) may cover partial hospitalization services you get through a hospital outpatient department or community mental health center if you meet certain requirements and your doctor or other qualified mental health professional certifies that you would otherwise need inpatient treatment

 Your costs in Original Medicare

-• You pay a percentage of the Medicare-approved amount for each service you get from a doctor or certain other qualified mental health professionals if they accept assignment.
+• You pay a percentage of the Medicare-approved amount for each service you get from qualified mental health professionals if they accept assignment.

 • After you meet the Part B deductible you also pay coinsurance for each day of partial hospitalization services you get in a hospital outpatient setting or community mental health center.